StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

       }
    ```

-2. Add new users and subjects to the `logins` table in the `application_stackstate.conf` as in the following example:
+2. Add new users and subjects to the `logins` table in the `application_stackstate.conf` as in the following example (Note that "stackstate-admin", "stackstate-power-user" and "stackstate-guest" are roles available by default):

    ```text
     authentication {